 In 2012, in response to several public interest litigation (PIL) petitions filed by Kavitha Shankar, advocate G R Mohan, other individuals and NGOs including Environment Support Group (ESG), the Karnataka High Court ordered issue of notice to the State government, Ministry of Environment and Forests and various civic agencies seeking directions to ensure that solid wastes are segregated at source by citizens of Bangalore for proper solid waste management.
 The court also directed the state and municipality to identify and develop other areas for waste processing.
 Other directions by the court include short term measures to clear up accumulated garbage, ensuring landfills are not permanent waste management solutions, involvement of voluntary organisations and pay KCDC the attention it requires to revive itself.

-In spite of all this, the fact that a newly set up waste processing plant handles 450 tonnes of mixed waste is not a good sign for thing to come, especially when the court has directed segregation at source.
+In spite of all this, the fact that a newly set up waste processing plant handles 450 tonnes of mixed waste is not a good sign, especially when the court has directed segregation at source.